AuroraLantean/Solana-Future-Option-Market/README.md

 - Sell Call Option for $107/share = contract price + strike_price + profit.
 Total = (Sell Price - Strike Price) * 100 shares
 - Wait until the option expires, then exercise the Call Option if the asset price is > breakeven

+### Currency Pairs
+Example: In the EUR/USD pair, if the exchange rate is 1.2000, it means that one euro is worth 1.2000 US dollars.
+In this case, the euro is the base currency, and the US dollar is the quote currency.

 ## Operation
 Market Admin opens an Option Contract with 3 possible outcomes